 Estate Planning.
-A revocable living trust, “pour over” last will and testament, general durable powers of attorney, healthcare powers of attorney, living wills, and one transfer on death deed is billed on a flat fee basis $2,500 for a married couple, or $2,000 for an unmarried individual.
-Estate plans based on a last will and testament (without a trust) cost half as much at $1,250 for a married couple and $1,000 for an unmarried individual.
-These types of plans include the last will and testament, general durable powers of attorney, healthcare powers of attorney, living wills, and one transfer on death deed.
-The more complicated a plan, the more likely a trust is needed.
-I always advise my clients whether I recommend a trust based plan or a will based plan at the end of the initial consultation, and regardless of my recommendation, it is always the client’s final decision on which plan to use.
+A Trust package including a revocable living trust, “pour over” last will and testament, general durable powers of attorney, healthcare powers of attorney, living wills, and one transfer on death deed is generally billed on a flat fee basis at $3,000.
+A Will package includes a last will and testament (without a trust, but with all of the other documents mentioned above) cost half as much at $1,500.
+Although these numbers are the standard flat rate, less complicated estate plans may be quoted at a lower price.
+I always advise my clients whether I recommend a trust based plan or a will based plan at the end of the initial consultation, and it is always the client’s final decision on which type of plan to use.
 Flat rates include all fees and printing, filing, and postage costs (flat means flat!).
-Additional deeds or assignment documents incur an additional fee and filing cost, but the client is advised of additional costs during the initial consultation so there are no surprises.
+Additional deeds, may require in an additional fee and filing cost, but the client is advised of additional costs during the initial consultation so there are no surprises.

 Bankruptcy.
 A Chapter 7 bankruptcy is billed at a flat fee of $3,000, which includes all attorney fees for a standard bankruptcy and all of the normal costs of preparing and filing the petition.
 The flat fee covers the $338 case filing fee, fees for taking the required credit counseling course and financial management course, and the cost of obtaining credit reports through the bankruptcy software, so in the vast majority of cases, the flat $3,000 is all the client will pay, and approximately $400 to $500 of that fee represents included costs.
 A retainer deposit of $1,000 is required to start work, and the remaining $2,000 must be paid before the petition is filed.
 This fee and cost represent the work required in a normal bankruptcy proceeding, and this cost does not include any litigation or adversarial proceedings.
 This is explained in detail in the schedules to the petition and the attorney representation letter.